mkane968/Extracted-Features/README.md

 3) Creating "Bags of Words" from consumable content for research

 The functional forms of many text data analysis modeling methods (in particular, methods that work from a term-document-frequency matrix) ignore word order.
 Also, while it is illegal to share copyrighted material in its consumable (that is, human-readable) form, it IS legal to share the 'extracted features' of these texts.
 Word counts, presented as a term-document-frequency matrix or as disaggregated (disordered) word tokens (aka "bags of words"), qualify as one of these extracted features.
 Therefore, the output of this code can be shared freely for research purposes in instances where the original texts themselves could not be.
 This code is ideal for collaborative projects focused on analysis of copyrighted text for text data mining / cultural analytics purposes.

-Thank you, and please reach out to us if you have further questions about this code, how it works, or how you can use it.

-The Temple University Scholars Studio dsc@temple.edu